PractiTest includes a new type of test that supports Exploratory and Session Based Testing practices.

-You can enter descriptive steps in the Guide Points field to further focus you test instance.
-In addition, You can enter an Estimated Duration for your test instance.
+You can enter descriptive steps in the Guide Points field to further focus your test instance.
+In addition, you can enter an Estimated Duration for your test instance.

-Once Test instance is saved Run status field is added as well (By default it will be “No Run”)
+Once the Test instance is saved, the Run status field is added as well (By default it will be “No Run”)

 Running an Exploratory Test